+The ESL program is also offered as a non-degree program to students in the UoPeople Arabic program, or other students who simply wish to improve their English language skills for any purpose, and not only for the sake of studying at UoPeople.
 Those who are unable to provide a recent English test score are required to take an online English placement test with Duolingo as part of the application process, which costs \$50 USD.
+An additional cost may be required to cover the application processing fee that includes the test option.